GoThereGit/EvaHan/README.md

 ## Writing the Technical Report

 Technical reports will be peer reviewed.
-The accepted papers will be included in the proceedings of the **The Fourth Workshop on Language Technologies for Historical and Ancient Languages (LT4HALA 2026)** at **Fifteenth biennial Language Resources and Evaluation Conference (LREC 2026)**, which will take place on May 11，2026, in Mallorca, Spain.
+The accepted papers will be included in the proceedings of the **The Fourth Workshop on Language Technologies for Historical and Ancient Languages (LT4HALA 2026)** at **Fifteenth biennial Language Resources and Evaluation Conference <a href="https://lrec2026.info/">(LREC 2026)</a>**, which will take place on May 11，2026, in Mallorca, Spain.

 Submission is electronic, using the Softconf START conference management system via the link: https://softconf.com/lrec2026/LT4HALA2026/

 Submissions should be 4 to 5 pages in length (excluding references and Ethics Statements).
-Submissions should follow the LREC stylesheet(Use the <a href="https://lrec2026.info/wp-content/uploads/2025/09/lrec2026-latex.zip">LaTeX</a> or <a href="https://lrec2026.info/wp-content/uploads/2025/09/lrec-2026-word-template.docx">Word</a> version), available on the conference website on the Author’s kit page.
+Submissions should <a href="https://lrec2026.info/authors-kit/">follow the LREC stylesheet</a> (Use the <a href="https://lrec2026.info/wp-content/uploads/2025/09/lrec2026-latex.zip">LaTeX</a> or <a href="https://lrec2026.info/wp-content/uploads/2025/09/lrec-2026-word-template.docx">Word</a> version), available on the conference website on the Author’s kit page.
 All templates are also available from this page.

 We also provide a <a href="https://aclanthology.org/2024.lt4hala-1.28.pdf">technical report</a> for reference here.